econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 Here, $\omega_i$ is the weight of each moment in the objective function, representing the relative importance of each moment in the estimation process.
 For example, we might be more interested in matching the median wealth than the median portfolio share, and thus assign a higher weight to the former.

-For our exercise, we are interested in matching the median wealth to income ratios throughout the life cycle, and the median portfolio share of risky assets after retirement.
+For our exercise, we are interested in matching the median wealth to income ratios throughout the life cycle, as well as the share of wealth held in equities as given by S&P's target date fund (TDF) glidepath.
+As noted in @Aboagye2024, this age-dependent portfolio allocation is used by many individuals who make "default" decisions via their (former) employer's TDF plan.
 Because age-aggregated data can be noisy and subject to selection bias and measurement error, we will aggregate the data into 5-year age bins to smooth out the noise and reduce the impact of selection bias.
 Starting at age 25, we calculate the median wealth-to-income ratio as follows: Wealth is defined as the sum of all assets and liabilities, including financial assets, housing, vehicles, and debt.
 For income, we use the sum of all wages, salaries, Social Security, and retirement income, excluding capital gains and other non-recurring income.